 There are numerous metrics applied that indicate research performance.
 When considering performance, we are always interested to consider what impact our activities may have had, how policy and practice may have been influenced as a result of our research.
 Impact can be challenging to measure and meaningful indicators of impact generally can only be measured some time after the research has occurred.

-More immediate indicators of performance are found through looking at measures of inputs and outputs, more specifically, the sector annually monitors research income, research publications and creative works, student load and completions statistics.
-This information is reported annually to the government in the Higher Education Research Data Collection (HERDC).
+More immediate indicators of performance are found through looking at measures of inputs and outputs, more specifically, the sector monitors research income, research publications and creative works, student load and completions statistics.
+Some of this information is reported annually to the government in the Higher Education Research Data Collection (HERDC).

 Charles Sturt University has concentrations of research activity across a diverse range of fields and disciplines as well as inter- and cross-disciplinary research.
 These assessment of quality and impact will always be challenging, especially across diverse fields and over various timeframes.
 CSU participates in the national Excellence in Research for Australia initiative, which seeks to provide greater insight into the quality of research conducted at Australian Universities.

 We will progressively be adding additional information to this site in relation to CSU Research targets and progress towards them, as well as the types of indicators of performance that are monitored both internally and externally.

 For the purposes of internal and external reporting, CSU applies the definition of research that is provided by the Commonwealth Department of Industry, Innovation, Science and Research (DIISR).
 The definition is copied below from the 2015 Higher Education Research Data Collection (HERDC) Specifications.

 Research is defined as the creation of new knowledge and/or the use of existing knowledge in a new and creative way so as to generate new concepts, methodologies and understandings.
 This could include synthesis and analysis of previous research to the extent that it leads to new and creative outcomes.